TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/opa-permissions-example.md

 #### Sample Request

 In order to add the new role/permissions use the following payload.
-Remember to set the `authorization` header to your Tyk Dashboard API Access Credentials secret from your user profile on the Dashboard UI
+Remember to set the `authorization` header to your Tyk Dashboard API Access Credentials secret, obtained from your user profile on the Dashboard UI

 ```{.copyWrapper}
 PUT /api/org/permissions HTTP/1.1